nononovak/otwadvent2019-ctfwriteup/day4_mooo.md

 ## Initial Analysis

 Going to the main page gives you a prompt with a message and a type of "cow".
-Inputting any text, and then selecting a cow will call the `cowsay` linux utility with one of the cow types included in the package.
+Inputting any text, and then selecting a cow will call the `cowsay` Linux utility with one of the cow types included in the package.

 ![main page](./images/day4_main_page.png)